dlandman27/MyHomeDesktop/README.md

 ## Contributing:

-Feel free to fork this repository and submit pull requests with your improvements or customizations.
+Feel free to fork this repository and submit pull requests with your improvements or customizations!

 ## License: